Why Use Amazon S3 for File Storage in PHP Applications?

 ?>

-In this section, we'll build the upload_form.php file, which contains HTML code which creates form with file input field and submit button.
+In this section, we'll build the upload-form.html file, which contains HTML code which creates form with file input field and submit button.

-Go ahead and create the upload_form.php file with the following contents.
+Go ahead and create the upload-form.html file with the following contents.

 </form>

-In this section, we'll build the store.php file, which contains code to upload file to S3 Storage
+In this section, we'll build the upload.php file, which contains code to upload file to S3 Storage

-Go ahead and create the store.php file with the following code.
+Go ahead and create the upload.php file with the following code.

 <?php